MohamedElberawy/Scrapy-From-DifferentLayers/README.md

-# Scrapy-with-different-layers
+# Scrapy-From-differentLayers
-This script scrape differnet layers of urban dictionary (https://www.urbandictionary.com/) after copying this script you will just need to write: scrapy runspider -filename.py -o example.csv
+This script scrape differnet layers of urban dictionary (https://www.urbandictionary.com/) after copying this script you will just need to write: scrapy runspider dict.py -o example.csv